woltapp/wolt_modal_sheet/README.md

 The structure is organized across layers on the z-axis:

 <li><b>Main Content Layer</b>: The fundamental content of the page,
-including the
-page title, hero image, and the main content, which may be scrollable.</li>
+including the optional page title, optional hero image, and the main content, which may be scrollable.</li>
-<li><b>Sticky Action Bar Layer</b>: Positioned above the main content layer,
-this layer guides the user towards the next step.</li>
-<li><b>Top Bar Layer</b>: Above the main content layer, this layer includes the top
+<li><b>Top Bar Layer</b>: Further above the main content layer, this layer
-bar title and may become hidden or sticky based on scroll position and specific properties.</li>
+with the filled color includes the top bar title and may become hidden or sticky based on scroll position and specific properties.</li>
-<li><b>Navigation Bar Layer</b>: Sits at the top of the z-axis, above the top bar
+<li><b>Navigation Bar Layer</b>: Sitting at the top of the top bar layer on
-layer, this layer contains navigational widgets for the interface, such as back or close buttons.</li>
+z-axis, this transparent-background layer contains navigational widgets for the interface, such as back or close buttons.</li>
+<li><b>Sticky Action Bar Layer</b>: Positioned at the top of the z axis,
+this layer guides the user towards the next step, uses an optional gentle gradient on top to hint that there is more content below ready for scrolling.</li>
 </br>

 ![Modal sheet page layers](https://github.com/woltapp/wolt_modal_sheet/blob/main/doc/modal_sheet_page.png)